 Fastest Growing Market:

 Lymphoma is the most common blood cancer.
 It occurs when cells of the immune system, called lymphocytes (a type of white blood cells), grow and multiply uncontrollably in the human body.
 Certain factors that are driving the market growth include a rise in lymphoma cancer incidence due to radiations, an increase in the number of T-cell lymphoma-specific therapies, and the risk of lymphoma due to autoimmune disorders.
 Cancerous lymphocytes can affect body parts, including the lymph node, spleen, bone marrow, blood, or other organs, and can form a mass called a tumor.
-The increase in cancer drug prices, in the last 15 years, has been a problem for the global population.
+The increase in cancer drug prices since the last 15 years has been a problem for the global population.
 Patients who have developed cancer may not be able to afford treatment, due to the high costs associated with it.
 Due to the high cost of treatment, it is very difficult for everyone to afford cancer therapies or drugs, which limits the market.

-T-cell lymphoma is a type of cancer, which forms in T cells (a type of immune system cell).
-T-cell lymphomas may either be indolent (slow-growing) or be aggressive (fast-growing).
+T-cell lymphoma is a type of cancer, which forms in T-cells (a type of immune system cell).
+T-cell lymphomas may either be indolent (slow-growing) or aggressive (fast-growing).
 Most of the T-cell lymphomas are non-Hodgkin lymphomas.
 There are also many different types of T-cell non-Hodgkin lymphomas, such as mycosis fungoides, anaplastic large cell lymphoma, and precursor T-lymphoblastic lymphoma.
 The prognosis and treatment depend on the type and stage of cancer.